Peter Nelson's Web Site

 Contents

 Marker Thanks to John Nicholls, the Milestone Society's Essex representative (working well away from home) we now know a lot more about the county boundary markers of Buckinghamshire as well.
 I've provided web space and drawn the map, but he's done all the real work.
-Find out more about Buckinghamshire boundary markers.
+Find out about Buckinghamshire boundary markers.

-RISC OS Web site last up-dated : 12th August 2008
+RISC OS Web site last up-dated : 1st November 2017

 Contact